Queensland Health has approved a $6 million investment in Queensland Genomics third and final funding round to be delivered during 2020-2021.

 After Queensland Genomics’ selection and project design process with the relevant clinical networks, Queensland Health has approved a $3 million investment in the following Round 3 clinical projects:

-- Queensland cardiac genetics program – Multi-disciplinary cardiac genetics clinics across Queensland will provide local genetics services for patients with inherited heart disease and their families.
+- Queensland Genomics Cardiac Genetics Program – Multi-disciplinary cardiac genetics clinics across Queensland will provide local genetics services for patients with inherited heart disease and their families.
 Clinical teams will consist of cardiologists, genetic counsellors and cardiac nurses to allow genetic evaluation of patients and to support referring cardiologists.

 - Rare neurodevelopmental disorders in children – This project will use genomic sequencing technology to improve diagnostic understanding for children with neurodevelopmental and complex disorders.
 Regional paediatricians will be supported to deliver a new model of care, to advance diagnostics and access to key services, as well as delivery of care as close to home as possible.